starkbank/ecdsa-java/README.md

 ### Overview

-This is a Java fork of [ecdsa-python]
+This is a pure Java implementation of the Elliptic Curve Digital Signature Algorithm (ECDSA).
 It is compatible with Java 8+ and OpenSSL.
-It uses some elegant math as Jacobian Coordinates to speed up the ECDSA.
+It uses some elegant math such as Jacobian Coordinates to speed up the ECDSA.

 ### Installation